wavefrontHQ/docs/pages/doc/videos_query_language.md

 <tbody>
 <tr>
 <td width="35%"><strong><font color="blue">Intro to Wavefront Query Language</font></strong><br> <a href="https://vmwarelearningzone.vmware.com/oltpublish/site/openlearn.do?dispatch=previewLesson&id=60b992dc-dc7a-11e7-a6ac-0cc47a352510&inner=true&player2=true" target="_blank"><img src="/images/v_ql_intro.png" alt="introduction to query language"/></a></td>
-<td width="65%"><br><p>Query language allows you to shape the data you see in your dashboards.
+<td width="65%"><br><p>Wavefront query language allows you to shape the data you see in your dashboards.
 Jason first shows an example of an environment where a single switch in a customer environment had a problem.
-The example uses the advanced functions if() at() and correlation() to find other switches with the same behavior and prevent further problems.
-Jason then uses the highpass() function on other data to only show true failures in a chart. </p> </td>
+The example uses the advanced functions if() at() and corr() to find other switches with the same behavior and prevent further problems.
+Jason then uses the highpass() function on other data to show only true failures in a chart. </p> </td>
 </tr>
 <tr>
 <td><strong><font color="blue">Query Language Basics</font></strong><br>